nirantbendale/Web-Scraping-using-Python/README.md

 # Web-Scraping-using-Python
+**The scraped website has not been published, and therefore, no link is provided in this project, nor is the link mentioned in the script.**
 ## Chapter 1: Crawling Publication Titles and Citation Numbers

 To complete task 1, I first identified the target website and located the publications page which listed all the papers.
 I used the Python requests library to download the page content and BeautifulSoup to parse the HTML.